Start9Labs/nextcloud-startos/instructions.md

 Nextcloud has its own app store with many offerings!

-It is important to realize that while these apps will generally work, not all of them have been tested on Embassy and there may be some limitations.
+It is important to realize that while these apps will generally work, not all of them have been tested by Start9 and there may be some limitations.
 It is a good idea to avoid experimental apps.

 - Access Apps from the top right menu.
 - The main page will show you installed Apps, and any available updates.